TL;DR Answer Box

 This concentration can lead to outsized gains, but it can also be a major risk if the stock drops.

-- Sell gradually to avoid a tax surge.
+- Sell gradually to reduce bracket spikes and avoid a single-year tax surge.

-- Use hedging strategies, such as protective puts or collars, to reduce risk.
+- Use hedging strategies like protective puts or collars to reduce downside risk while keeping upside exposure.

-- If holding incentive stock options (ISOs), time exercises carefully to optimize tax treatment.
+- For ISOs: time exercises and sales carefully to optimize tax treatment.

 Setting Yourself and Future Generations Up for Success

-A significant financial windfall also brings a new dimension of responsibility: wealth preservation for the future.
+A significant financial windfall brings a new dimension of responsibility: wealth preservation for the future.

 Update Your Estate Plan